Arithmetic Hirzebruch-Zagier divisors and central derivative values of Rankin-Selberg $L$-functions: Gross-Zagier via the signature (1,2) setting

 Here, $h(D)$ denotes the class number of the imaginary quadratic field ${\bf{Q}}(\sqrt{D})$, equivalently the cardinality of the class group of positive definite binary quadratic forms of discriminant $D$.
-We also write $w(D)$ to denote the number of roots of unity in ${\bf{Q}}(\sqrt{D})$, equivalently the cardinality of the unit group of ${\bf{Q}}(\sqrt{D})$.
-Hence, we deduce that for a pair $(\mu, m) = (\mu_r, -D/4N)$ corresponding to $(D, r)$ in this way, we have the relation
+We also write $w(D)$ to denote the number of roots of unity in ${\bf{Q}}(\sqrt{D})$.
+We deduce that for a pair $(\mu, m) = (\mu_r, -D/4N)$ corresponding to $(D, r)$ in this way, we have the relation